 In November 1979, Dan-Air replaced British Airways as scheduled carrier between Gatwick and Aberdeen, a feeder route for the oil industry.
 1979 also saw the launch of a Gatwick–Toulouse scheduled service.
 In an effort to phase out the Comet two further BAC 1-11 aircraft were purchased in 1979 making fifteen in total.
 The HS748 fleet swelled to 21.
 Two Vickers Viscount joined the fleet on lease and the Boeing 727 fleet stayed at eight.
 The airline announced that it had carried a record 3,548 passengers.
 The Comet 4b was the first to retire with just seven Comet 4C remaining.
 One 4B was donated to the Science Museum.
 There had been plans to keep one upon retiring at Lasham.
 In April - Dan-Air and Intra Airways made each other joint licensees on Carlisle, Swansea and Staverton to Jersey/Guernsey routes, to be able to use each other's aircraft. and a Bristol/Cardiff-Guernsey route started.
 Further expansion came in May when the Newcastle-Birmingham-Isle of Man and the Gatwick - Dijon routes commenced operations.
 Sadly another aircraft was lost along with fifteen passengers and two crew who died in the afternoon on 31st July when HS 748 G-BEKF crashed on take-off from Sumburgh in the Shetlands.
 Twenty nine of the 44 passengers and the air stewardess survived.
 The Stewardess later decorated for bravery in swimming in the sea to rescue passengers.
 British Airways had long been losing money on its Highlands and Islands services.
 Locals had petitioned officials to removed the licences on some routes.
 Dan-Air took over the Gatwick-Aberdeen route from BA.
 In December French ties with Dan-Air were strengthened when the Gatwick-Toulouse route started.

 Dan-Air marked the 1980 with a corporate makeover.
 The first stage entailed a new fleet-wide livery.
 One Boeing 727–100, and its first Boeing 737 were first to appear in the new livery.
 The second stage gave the fleet widebody look interiors as each aircraft underwent maintenance.
 The final stage changed stationery, ticket wallets, timetable covers, airport signs and baggage tags as well as its logo in advertisements and public relations campaigns.
 Dan-Air had become Gatwick's second-largest slot holder, accounting for 16% of slots.
 In April 1980, Dan-Air took over British Airways's loss-making regional services from Bristol, Cardiff and Newcastle to Belfast and Dublin, as well as from Bristol and Cardiff to Jersey, Guernsey and Paris Charles de Gaulle, and from Leeds/Bradford to Guernsey.
 Slightly fewer passenger were carried in 1980.
 Two new airlines had launched in the last two years.
 Air Europe and Orion.
 Both airlines had the backing of their respective tour operators in Intasun and Horizon.
 Both these companies had been major Dan-Air customers.
 It was logical to them to use their own airline where possible.
 With two aircraft seating 130 passengers an airlinne could fly more than half a million passengers a year.
 Air Europe had started up with two aircraft in 1978 and the fleet had doubled by 1980.
 At the start of the year Dan-Air had four Comet 4C aircraft.
 The last of these was retired in November when G-BDIW took 119 aviation enthusiasts on a one hour flight.
 If one looks at the interior of the Comet you will see how primitive it was compared to aircraft even in 1980.
 The Comet had no flight deck door instead curtains flapped!
 The Comet had no overhead lockers, instead a hat rack was in place that could not take a lot of weight.
 Even the windows were without blinds - relying on pull to curtains.
 It may have had a special place in aviation enthusiasts' hearts but in modern aviation it had become a bit of a joke.
 Vastly overpowered with four engines, the aircraft used as much fuel with 119 passengers as a DC10 with 345 passengers.
 Despite releatively low flying hours - the aircraft had to go.
 Tragedy struck in April when a company Boeing 727 100 crashed into a mountain in Tenerife.
-146 souls were taken in the accident whih has been discussed many times.
+In total 146 souls were taken in the accident whih has been discussed many times.
 The uneventful flight suddenly went horribly wrong when a series of moves were given from air traffic control that took the aircraft to high ground.
 Before the crew could avert the situation it was too late.
 The accident was a terrible blow.
 Dan-Air had found two Boeing 727 200 advanced for sale and quickly introduced the type to the fleet.
 They seated 189 passengers, the same as the Boeing 707 which had now left the fleet.
 The new livery was striking and gave the airline a much needed confidence boost.
 The cabin refit was said to have cost £1 million per aircraft.
 An additional BAC 1-11 purchased brought the total for fifteen, eight of which were the largest 500 series with 119 seats.
 Twenty HS748 continued working on domestic flights and oil support work.
 They would also fly on lower density international services.
-In the late 1970s Alan Snudden and Martin O'Regan, both directors on the Dan-Air board had tried in van to get Fred Newman to purchase the brand new Boeing 737 200 advanced.
+In the late 1970s Alan Snudden and Martin O'Regan, both directors on the Dan-Air board, had tried in van to get Fred Newman to purchase the brand new Boeing 737 200 advanced.
 His reluctance had infuriated them so much that they left the company and found backing from Harry Goodman and his International Leisure Group - the parent company of Intasun.
 They purchased the Boeing 737 200 advanced and started Air Europe.
 As well as poaching several key members of Dan-Air flight deck and cabin crew.
-Cabin crew training was carried out by ex Dan-air stewardess trainers.
+Cabin crew training was carried out by ex Dan-Air stewardess trainers.
 It was easy to see what lured people away from Dan-Air in 1978.
 The prospect of flying in a brand new - straight from the factory Boeing 737 or staying put to fly on twenty year old Comets.
 Snudden and O'Regan had emphasised to Newman that by purchasing the 737 200 advanced that they would, in an instant leap from their biggest rival, Britannia Airways.
 Britannia flew the 737 200 and the new advanced version outperformed the standard 200 by huge margins.
 Thus Dan-Air could offer would be charterers far better rates or the same rates with increased profits for the airline.
 It is impossible to say whether the two would have stayed at Dan-Air had Newman yielded to their request.
 The formation of Air Europe might not have happened so quickly had he done so.
 Two Viscounts rejoined the fleet for a brief spell in 1980.
 The aircraft was an excellent, albeit, old aircraft that had served in the fleet of many British airlines, most notably British Midlland who used them extensively on their scheduled services.
 It was not as ecconomical to run as a BAC 1-11 nor did it carry as many passengers but it was useful on some of the Channel Island routes in busy periods, carrying 55-65 people.
 The Viscount never had the enduring appeal of some other aircraft that appeared in the Dan-Air fleet.
 A total of ten were purchased or leased at one time or another.
 The first year of the new decade saw 3,510,000 passengers fly by Dan-Air.
-Far more than any of it competitors.
+Far more than any of its competitors.

 1981 saw Dan-Air launch a scheduled route linking Gatwick with Cork, its first scheduled service from Gatwick to Ireland, as well as a new, seasonal scheduled service linking Newcastle with Jersey and a new, year-round combined Gatwick– Newcastle–Aberdeen weekend schedule.
 During that year, the airline inaugurated scheduled services between Berlin and Amsterdam Schiphol, the company's first scheduled route from Berlin as well as its first scheduled route not to touch the UK.
 In addition to that in November, Dan-Air withdrew its application to the CAA to take over British Airways's Highland and Islands scheduled operation.